learningequality/kolibri-docs/docs/manage/_quizzes.rst

 * When you are satisfied with the question order click the :guilabel:`FINISH` button, and you will see a confirmation notification at the bottom.

-Change Quiz Visibility
+Change Quiz Recipients
 """"""""""""""""""""""

 Newly created quiz is by default visible to entire class.
-To change quiz *Visibility*, that is select group(s) of learners instead of the whole class, follow these steps.
+To change quiz *Recipients*, that is select group(s) of learners instead of the whole class, follow these steps.

 #.
-Click :guilabel:`OPTIONS` button for the desired quiz and select the **Edit details** option.
+Select the desired quiz from the list in the **Quizzes** subtab.
 #.
-Select the group(s) of learners to whom you wish to assign the quiz under the *Visible to* heading.
+Click :guilabel:`OPTIONS` button and select the **Edit details** option.
 #.
+Select the group(s) of learners to whom you wish to assign the quiz under the *Recipients* heading.
-Click :guilabel:`SAVE` to confirm, or :guilabel:`CANCEL` to exit without change.
+#.
+Click :guilabel:`SAVE CHANGES` to confirm, or :guilabel:`CANCEL` to exit without change.

   .. figure:: img/exam-visibility.png
     :alt: